V-Sekai/manuals/decisions/20231114-elixir-definition-of-godot-types.md

-# Proposed: Defining the List of Godot Types in Elixir Godot Parsers
+# Draft: Defining the List of Godot Types in Elixir Godot Parsers

 ## Metadata